Codsilla/pacm_prelims.github.io/students/Julien_Codsi.md

 ### Question 2 ($\approx$ 5 min)

 We then went to the second question.
-Here I explained how we can do the same process as before as long as no two vertices with min weight were connected.
+Here, I explained how we can do the same process as before as long as no two vertices with min weight were connected.
 This can only happen if the minimum weight is $0.5$.
 Moreover, if the min weight is $0.5$, there is no reason to have any weight in $(0.5,1)$ as you could always lower that weight to $0.5$ which contradicts the optimality of the LP solution.

 ### Question 3 ($\approx$ 10 min)